salmonomlas/446PROJECT/README.md

 Allow for the containers to fully build, may take some time

-Check progress in docker desktop - when finished should see a stack called "446proj" with a green status next to it (Can click the dropdown to check on individual containers)
+Check progress in Docker Desktop - when finished should see a stack called "446proj" with a green status next to it (Can click the dropdown to check on individual containers)

 #3.1